-- Concentrate: Recofarma Indústria do Amazonas Ltda. and Servicios y Productos para Bebidas.

-- Sweeteners (Sugar/Fructose): Inpasa del Paraguay S.A., Alcotec Sociedad Anónima, and Azucarera Paraguaya S.A.

-- Preforms: Industrias PET S.A.E.C.A.

-- Caps/Preforms: Andina Empaques Argentina S.A.

-- Coil: Tetra Pak Global Distribution S.A.
+- Concentrate: Recofarma Indústrias do Amazonas Ltda. and Servicios y Productos para Bebidas. - Sweeteners (Sugar/Fructose): Inpasa del Paraguay S.A., Alcotec Sociedad Anónima, Ingrecor S.A. and Azucarera Paraguaya S.A. - Preform plastic containers: Industrias PET S.A.E.C.A. - Caps: Andina Empaques Argentina S.A. - Reels (tetrapak): Tetra Pak Global Distribution S.A. - Thermo-contractible: Petropack S.A. - Cans: Embotelladora del Atlántico S.A.

-- Labels: Bolsi Plast S.A.

-- Film: Petropack S.A.

-- Juices: Fenix S.A.

-- Caustic soda: Grupo Bio S.A.C.I.

-During 2022, 68% of the variable cost of sales for beverages produced by PARESA corresponded to our main raw materials.
-The composition of this raw material cost is as follows: concentrate represents 53%, sugar and artificial sweeteners 17%, non-returnable bottles 18%, bottle caps 5%, carbon dioxide 1% and other raw materials 6%.
-Additionally, AdeS finished products for the sale of juices and soft drink cans purchased from third parties represented 4% and 3% of total variable costs, respectively.
+During 2023, 71% of the variable cost of sales for beverages produced by PARESA corresponded to our main raw materials.
+The composition of this raw material cost is as follows: concentrate represents 52%, sugar and artificial sweeteners 18%, non-returnable bottles 17%, bottle caps 4%, carbon dioxide 1% and other raw materials 8%.
+Additionally, AdeS finished products for the sale of juices and soft drink cans purchased from third parties represented 2.5% and 3.6% of total variable costs, respectively.